tungol/bplistlib/Format documentation.md

 -----

 The object length to byte length conversion is the same as for integers.
-The object length can be 2 or 3, corresponding to a byte length of 4 or 8.
+The object length is always 3, corresponding to a byte length of 8.
 The encoding is as a single-precision or a double-precision float, accordingly.
 Byte order is reversed from IEEE 754.